quicwg/multipath/draft-ietf-quic-multipath.md

 An endpoint uses PATH_STANDBY and PATH_AVAILABLE frames to inform that the peer should send packets in the preference expressed by these frames.
-Note that the endpoint might not follow the peer’s advertisements, but thes frames is still a clear signal of suggestion for the preference of path usage by the peer.
+Note that the endpoint might not follow the peer’s advertisements, but these frames are still a clear signal of suggestion for the preference of path usage by the peer.

 PATH_AVAILABLE indiactes that a path as "available", i.e., allow